whoisabd/Random-Quote-Generator/README.md

 Visit https://whoisabd.github.io/Random-Quote-Generator to access the deployed app.

 ## Technologies Used:

   - React
   - JavaScript (ES6+)
   - HTML5
   - CSS3

 ## Credits:

   - Myself
+  - This project was bootstrapped with Create React App.
   - Twitter logo sourced from Twitter Brand Resources (https://about.x.com/en_us/company/brand-resources.html).

+## License

+This project is licensed under the MIT License - see the [LICENSE](URL) file for details.